moonlxight/Web-Pinger/README.md

 # Web Pinger

-Web Pinger is a simple Python command-line tool for sending ping requests to a specified URL, resolving DNS addresses, and customizing ping settings.
+Web Pinger is useful for network diagnostics and monitoring the availability of web services.
+With WebPinger, users can easily verify the reachability of web servers and detect potential network issues.
+It is useful for sending ping requests to a specified URL and resolving DNS addresses.

 ## Installation